Hurricane Milton Updates

 wildfires-icon.png

-The Keetch-Byram Drought Index average for Florida is 298 (+5) on a scale from 0 (very wet) to 800 (very dry).
-There are three Florida Counties (Escambia, Okaloosa and Santa Rosa) with an average KBDI over 500 (drought/increased fire danger).
+The Keetch-Byram Drought Index average for Florida is 335 (+3) on a scale from 0 (very wet) to 800 (very dry).
+There are no Florida Counties with an average KBDI over 500 (drought/increased fire danger).

 Riverine Flooding: Minor to moderate riverine flooding is ongoing for portions of the Withlacoochee River (in West-Central Florida) and the St. Johns River in response to Hurricane Milton.
-Moderate flooding is ongoing along the and the Withlacoochee River (at US-301 Trilby and near Holder at SR-200) and St. Johns River at Astor.
-Water levels along upper portions of the Withlacoochee River have crested and are seeing water levels gradually fall and lower portions of the river have crested and are holding near steady.
-The St. Johns River will see water levels continue to slowly fall as weaker as trapped tides within the tidal portions of the river continue to discharge.
-Minor Flooding continues along the Withlacoochee River (at Croom and at US-41 Dunnellon), St. Johns River (near Deland, near Sanford, and above Lake Harney).
+Moderate flooding persists along the Withlacoochee River near Holder at SR-200 as water levels continue to slowly decline.
+Minor flooding continues along the St. Johns River at Astor as water levels hold steady or very slowly decline.
 For more information, visit the River Forecast Center.

 Back to Top